nhthieu/nhthieu.github.io/README.md

 I did write a [blog post](https://nhthieu.github.io/blog/tech-stack) about the overview of the technical details of the website, feel free to check it out.

-**Some of the key features include:**
+## Tech Stack

-- Built with Astro and Preact
+- Astro
-- Styled with Tailwind CSS
+- Preact
-- To come: Blog comments
+- Tailwind

 ## License